DuendeInexistente/Cirque/ShortStories/stars.md

  "This unit will not produce lethal or crippling damage in this situation, as per Equestrian law."
 It said.

 The griffon hesitated but tried to stab at O_U.
 The unit measured the speed and force of the knife, and knew that it wouldn't scratch the paint.

+Nothing happened for a moment, until the griffon realized what had happened.
+O_U repeated it's message, pushing the knife back with enough force to almost throw the griffon off balance.